2. Provide a Valid Consent String

 - About CCPA: The California Consumer Privacy Act (CCPA) is "a state statute intended to enhance privacy rights and consumer protection for residents of California, United States".

-When calling the Envelope API for users in the EU/EEA, you will need to supply a valid TCF consent string with LiveRamp listed as a vendor (ID 97) and a positive signal for TCF purposes 1 to 10, special purpose 1 and feature 1 and 2 in order to obtain an identity envelope.
+When calling the Envelope API for users in the EU/EEA, you will need to supply a valid TCF consent string with LiveRamp listed as a vendor (ID 97) and a positive signal for TCF purposes 1 to 10, special purpose 1 and 2, and feature 1 and 2 in order to obtain an identity envelope.

 If a user revokes their consent, we suggest that you remove the identity envelope from configured storage.